Vercel Builds the AI-Native Future with Slack as Its Agentic OS for Work

 Agents embedded in the flow of work

-A marketer can type, 'Build a landing page for our new announcement,' and within minutes, the whole team sees a working prototype without leaving Slack.
-Designers refine it by suggesting new colours or messaging, whilst developers weigh in on structure and functionality.
-'With threads, your whole team gets to contribute to that first iteration cycle, allowing you to iterate faster and with more valuable feedback,' Lewis said.
-'You can stay in Slack and get your work done without leaving that flow.'
+A marketer can type, “Build a landing page for our new announcement,” and within minutes, the whole team sees a working prototype without leaving Slack.
+Designers refine it by suggesting new colors or messaging, while developers weigh in on structure and functionality.
+“With threads, your whole team gets to contribute to that first iteration cycle, allowing you to iterate faster and with more valuable feedback,” Lewis said.
+“You can stay in Slack and get your work done without leaving that flow.”

-By embedding v0 directly into Slack, Vercel made it possible for anyone to instantly generate a web UI or application from a text prompt, whilst keeping the entire iteration cycle visible and collaborative.
+By embedding v0 directly into Slack, Vercel made it possible for anyone to instantly generate a web UI or application from a text prompt, while keeping the entire iteration cycle visible and collaborative.

 Transforming customer conversations

-This shift from coding to prioritising ideas changes the way Vercel's engineers engage with customers.
-With v0, sales engineers can prototype features in real time whilst they're still on a call.
+This shift from coding to prioritizing ideas changes the way Vercel’s engineers engage with customers.
+With v0, sales engineers can prototype features in real time while they’re still on a call.

 This capability turns what used to be a weeklong delay into an immediate proof point, strengthening customer trust and accelerating decisions.